umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 Working with Visual Studio, you will likely want a solution file, so you and your team can work with a Umbraco Cloud project and have the option to add additional projects.

-If you want to add a solution File for your Cloud project, you can do it either:
+If you want to add a solution file for your Cloud project, you can do it either:

 - [Using the Command Line](#using-the-command-line)
 - [Using Visual Studio](#using-visual-studio)